 - For Herbicide-Resistant (HR) weed control.
 Tillage may be the only available remedy to control some HR weeds. - To correct soil physical problems.
 Know the soil type/series of a particular field in order to predict physical and/or chemical barriers that may limit expansive root growth. - Use minimum or no tillage.
 Use minimum or no tillage to reduce expenses, control erosion, and preserve surface residue.
-Click here for help in deciding on tillage use and type. - Deep tillage may benefit production on some soils, and can offset the amount of irrigation water that will be applied when soybeans grown on those soils are irrigated.
+Click here for help in deciding on tillage use and type.
+Click here for an article (p.
+3) with links to information about using occasional tillage in a no-till production system. - Deep tillage may benefit production on some soils, and can offset the amount of irrigation water that will be applied when soybeans grown on those soils are irrigated.